drewalth/flow-forecast/README.md

 I've also been exploring using [Swift](https://developer.apple.com/swift/), [CoreML](https://developer.apple.com/documentation/coreml), and [CreateML](https://developer.apple.com/documentation/createml) to build a model that can predict the flow rate of a river based on historical data.
 This is a POC that doesn't quite work...
 I'm still learning about ML and how to build models.

 If you're interested in seeing the Swift code, clone this repo and checkout the [swift](https://github.com/drewalth/flow-forecast/tree/swift) branch.

+## Related Projects

+- [FlowKit](https://github.com/drewalth/FlowKit) - A Swift package for working with flow data from the USGS, Canadian Hydrometric Data, and other sources.
+- [GaugeWatcher](https://apps.apple.com/us/app/gaugewatcher/id6498313776) - An iOS app for tracking the flow rate of your favorite rivers.